| |

 DIY Natural Tree Branch Centerpiece for Spring

-Right now my branches are decorated for Easter using Pom Pom Bunnies and eggs from the Dollar Store, but remove them and just like that Easter is gone, and the branches are usable throughout Spring and Summer.
+Right now, my branches are decorated for Easter using pom pom bunnies and eggs from the Dollar Store.
+Once Easter is over, the decorations can be removed, and the same branches can be used throughout Spring and Summer.

-How to Make DIY Tree Branch Centerpiece for Spring
+How to Make a DIY Tree Branch Centerpiece

 Materials Needed